preetguraya/meme_app/README.md

 # A react app built for creating memes

+## The site is live at -  https://silver-cocada-0135c3.netlify.app/

 ### It lets user enter a top and bottom text on a randomly chosen meme image